Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 (New assignments will be added to the top.)

+1. For **Wednesday, September 12**.
+Create a plain text file named `insructions.md` in `fall2018vm/fyw/writing`.
+Using the Atom text editor, paste the text of your (already written) instruction assignment into that file.
+Format it into headings, lists, and paragraphs using [Markdown](https://daringfireball.net/projects/markdown/syntax).
+Be able to preview it in Atom.

 1. For **Monday, September 10**.
 Read the (opinionated) essay[“Word Processors: Stupid and Inefficient,” Allin Cottrell](http://ricardo.ecn.wfu.edu/~cottrell/wp.html).
 Write a five-sentence (no more, no fewer) summary of the article.
 Expect to read your summary aloud to the class.

 1. For **Friday, September 7**.
 Rewrite your instructions, incorporating your classmates advice for improvements (or not).
 Hand in the first draft, perhaps marked up, and a new one.
 Windows users: Download and install the [Git for Windows Installer](https://gitforwindows.org/); agree to all the default settings in the installer.
 Mac users: Locate the Terminal application that is on your computer, at `/Applications/Utilities/Terminal`; open it.
 Everyone: Download and install the Atom text editor <https://atom.io>. **File for demonstrating a digital text [link](https://www.dropbox.com/s/6doem04krei59es/FYW-DigitalReading.md?dl=0).**